 For an introduction to Sumo Logic's solution for obtaining logs and metrics using an event-based pipeline for shipping monitoring data from Azure Blob Storage to an HTTP source on Sumo Logic, see Azure Blog Storage.

-This page provides answers for general questions regarding Azure integrations.
+This section provides answers for general questions regarding Azure integrations.

 What types of logs does Azure support?